Bombing of Bahrain in World War II

+Aftermath of the bombing in Bahrain.

 The bombing of Bahrain in World War II was part of an effort by the Italian Royal Air Force (Regia Aeronautica) to strike at the British interests wherever possible in the Middle East.
-While the mission caused little damage, it was successful in forcing the diversion of already-limited Allied resources to an obscure theater originally thought to be safe.
+It was successful in forcing the diversion of already-limited Allied resources to an obscure theater originally thought to be safe.

 Background

 On 10 June 1940, the Kingdom of Italy declared war on the French Republic and the United Kingdom.
 The Italian invasion of France was short-lived and the French signed an armistice with the Italians on 25 June, three days after France's armistice with Germany.
 This left the British and the forces of the Commonwealth of Nations for the Italians to contend with in the Middle East.

 In summer 1940, the Italian leader and Prime Minister Benito Mussolini received a plan to destroy the oil fields in Bahrain in order to disrupt the oil supplies to the British Navy.
 The plan was suggested by the Italian test pilot, Air Force Captain Paolo Moci.